 Change Yarn Color

-In some patterns, you might need to change yarn color like those I did for the dogs, click here to get the tutorial on how to do it, or here for video.
+In some patterns, you might need to change yarn color like those I did for the dogs.

 Joining Parts